 However, the new cite and release program for marijuana possession still has consequences.
 A ticket for possession carries more serious penalties than a typical traffic ticket.
 There is a possibility a person could face misdemeanor charges.
 Misdemeanor charges can carry hefty fines and a possible jail sentence.

-Lawyer for Cite and Release in Dallas, TX
+Cite and Release Defense Lawyer in Irving, Dallas, Carrolton, Richardson, TX

 Elements for Cannabis Cite and Release in Texas